denoland/std/tests/test-file-runner.test.md

 The features that we need to exercise are:

-- reading in a simple test file correctly
+- Reading in a simple test file into the tps report format
 - Getting the prompts out of the file
-- Getting the name of all the tests out
+- Getting the name of all the tests written to the tps file accurately

 ## Befores are handled